Most people have noticed at least a few poop bags littering the Blue Hills’ trails.

 If you’re interested in learning how to clean up the park… without even having to pick up trash… you’re invited to become part of the Poo-lution Solution team!
 As a volunteer, you will learn how to use a cell phone app developed by Earthwise Aware to record your observations of poop bags in the Blue Hills.
 During the winter months, to participate, you will take observations by walking 1/4 mile on a trail twice a month.
 The Poo-lution Solution team will collect data this winter to identify the most polluted trails in the park.

-This spring, the Friends of the Blue Hills, in partnership with the Friends of the Fells and the Department of Conservation and Recreation, will rely on Poo-lution Solution volunteers to collect data that will help us evaluate what sorts of campaign messages and interventions will change people’s behavior so that they protect the forests, wildlife and waterways from dog waste.
+The Friends of the Blue Hills, in partnership with the Friends of the Fells and the Department of Conservation and Recreation, will rely on Poo-lution Solution volunteers to collect data that will help us evaluate what sorts of campaign messages and interventions will change people’s behavior so that they protect the forests, wildlife and waterways from dog waste.

 If you’d like to learn more, fill out the form at the bottom of this page.